National Phase Application

 Regional phase application

-In some countries, there are regional patent offices such as the European Patent Office (EPO) or the African Regional Intellectual Property Organization (ARIPO).
-In these situations, the applicant may choose to enter the regional phase instead of filing separate national applications for each country covered by the regional office.
+Some countries have regional patent offices, such as the European Patent Office (EPO) or the African Regional Intellectual Property Organization (ARIPO).
+In this case, the applicant may choose to enter the regional phase instead of filing separate national applications in each country covered by the regional office.

-If the international application includes multiple inventions, the applicant may file a divisional application during the national phase to pursue a separate patent application for each invention.
-This can be helpful if some of the claims in the original application are rejected or if the applicant wants to pursue distinct strategies for each invention.
+If the international application covers multiple inventions, the applicant may file a divisional application during the national phase to pursue a separate patent application for each invention.
+This can be useful if some of the claims in the original application are rejected or if the applicant wishes to pursue different strategies for each invention.

 This type of application allows the applicant to pursue additional claims or subject matter that were not included in the original application.
 It can be useful if the applicant discovers new aspects of the invention or wishes to cover additional embodiments.